 If you plan to use turmeric, remember:

-- For best results, use turmeric alongside black pepper or choose a supplement containing piperine.
+- For best results, use turmeric alongside black pepper or choose a supplement containing piperine to increase the ability of the body to absorb and use the curcumin.

 - Turmeric can act as a blood thinner.
 You shouldn’t take turmeric alongside anticoagulant medications.